-- School staff may administer a controlled drug to the child for whom it has been prescribed in accordance with the prescriber's instructions - A record will be kept of any doses used and the amount of the controlled drug held in school, ie total number of doses (tablets) provided to the school, the dose given and the number of doses remaining. - where the dose is half a tablet then this will be cut using a tablet cutter at the time that the medication is required - half tablets will be retained but not issued at the time of the next dose; a fresh tablet will be cut - half tablets will be returned to the parent for disposal - A controlled drug, as with all medicines, will be returned to the parent when no longer required to arrange for safe disposal.
-If this is not possible, it will be returned to the dispensing pharmacist. - Some pupils with epilepsy are prescribed rectal diazepam or buccal midazolam and parents will give authorisation for administration on the relevant form.
+- School staff may administer a controlled drug to the child for whom it has been prescribed in accordance with the prescriber's instructions. - A record will be kept of any doses used and the amount of the controlled drug held in school, i.e. total number of doses (tablets) provided to the school, the dose given and the number of doses remaining.
+Where the dose is half a tablet then this will be cut using a tablet cutter at the time that the medication is required, retained and returned to the parent for disposal. - A controlled drug, as with all medicines, will be returned to the parent when no longer required to arrange for safe disposal.
+If this is not possible, it will be returned to the dispensing pharmacist. - Some pupils with epilepsy are prescribed rectal diazepam or buccal midazolam.
+Templates H or I will be used to gain authorisation for administration from parents.

-5.3 Non-prescription Medication
+6.3 Non-prescription Medication

-Non-prescription medication will only be given in exceptional circumstances and only with the expressed permission of the headteacher.
+Non-prescription medication will only be given in exceptional circumstances and only with the expressed permission of the Headteacher.
 An exception may be made for school residential visits.